OthankQ/100-days-of-code/r1-log.md

 ### R1D43
 Learned quite a lot about 'this' keyword in JS.
 I learned how 'this' usually refers to the object it belongs to, but when it is in an internal function within a method of an object, it points to global object.
 Also more about arrays!

+### R1D44
+Learned about how JS syntax parser works at certain conditions.
+Also learned about Immediately Invoked Function Expression(IIFE) and why it works the way it does!
+Took a look inside the V8 engine and its concept before learning Node!